Estimation of Population Linear Spectral Statistics by Marchenko--Pastur Inversion: Proofs of CLTs

 \section{Proofs of CLTs}

-The proof of Theorem~\ref{Thm_CLT_Inversion} will require the following two auxiliary lemmas.
-The first is a straightforward extension of Theorem 2.8 in \cite{FunctionalDeltaReference} and may be proved analogously using Theorem 7.24 of \cite{FunctionalDeltaReference}.
-The second lemma is proven at the end of this section.
+The proof of Theorem~\ref{Thm_CLT_Inversion} will require the following three auxiliary lemmas.
+The second is a straightforward extension of Theorem 2.8 in \cite{FunctionalDeltaReference} and may be proved analogously using Theorem 7.24 of \cite{FunctionalDeltaReference}.
+The first and third lemmas are proven at the end of this section.